Laura Fuentes

 • Melt the butter in a small bowl and combine it with the garlic, salt, and pepper.

-• Place the corn in the middle of the foil, bring the sides up, and drizzle ¼ of the butter mixture on top of the corn and twist to coat around.
+• Place the corn in the middle of the foil, bring the sides up, and drizzle ¼ of the butter mixture on top of each ear of corn and twist to coat around.
 Wrap it in foil.

-• Place the wrapped corn on a baking sheet and roast the cobb in the preheated oven for approx. 30 minutes, flipping them over halfway through.
+• Place the wrapped corn on a baking sheet and bake it for 30 minutes, flipping them over halfway through.

 Nutrition